 Intrigued by the consistent inconsistencies regarding the elevation of Rollins Pass, the authors conducted primary research to get to the bottom of this mystery.
 As such, this is the only publication to date that explains, using the help of both the National Geodetic Survey and the US Geological Survey, what the exact elevation of Rollins Pass is and how older elevation values were derived.

 Finally, this is the only book on Rollins Pass to document discoveries made on the pass within the last decade—including modern-day discoveries of settlements, a derailed railcar, and more.
 Through their organization, Preserve Rollins Pass, the authors provide modern-day hikers and visitors with the means to directly contact interested archaeologists about artifacts found on the pass—enabling more complete historical records to be created.

-Each of our books and presentations about Rollins Pass involve tens of thousands of hours of work in consultation with experts across the country.
+Each of our books, presentations, and documentaries about Rollins Pass involve tens of thousands of hours of work in consultation with experts across the country.
 We would be honored to read your review.

 AVAILABLE FOR PURCHASE